Garden State Parkway: 1940s–1950s

 Soon after the parkway's opening, congestion on Route 17 increased substantially, prompting an extension of the parkway to Montvale, connecting to the newly built New York State Thruway.
 By November 30, 1955, it had been determined that this extension was financially feasible.
 On January 18, 1956, the NJHA entered into an agreement with the New York State Thruway Authority (NYSTA) for the prompt, and coordinated plans for extension.
 The agreement was formally signed on February 1 by NJHA Chairwoman Katharine E. White and NYSTA Chairman Bertram D. Tallamy.
 Groundbreaking for the road began on May 1 of that year.
 Unlike previous segments of the roadway, this one uses prestressed concrete for overpasses; this made correcting errors during construction or future demolition easier.
 It was originally proposed as part of a northern extension of the unbuilt Route 101, a highway that was intended to run from Kearny to Hackensack.
 The extension, Route S101, would have continued northward from Hackensack to the state line via Paramus.
 Approximately 9 mi in length, the extension was planned to run north through the Bergen County municipalities of Paramus, Washington Township, Hillsdale, Woodcliff Lake, and Montvale to the state line, where the parkway would meet with a connecting spur from the mainline of the New York State Thruway.
 Part of the extension to Chestnut Ridge opened on July 3, 1957, and the Thruway's Garden State Parkway Connector opened on August 29 that year.
-In only 36 hours, the extension reported 8,000 drivers.

-On February 7, 1958, U-turning was banned in order to increase safety.
-This was enforced at both the toll plazas and on the main roadway, and was considered a violation even if done to correct error.